 Hear the CU Orchestra perform music of Debussy, Strauss, and Prokofiev, under the direction of Maestro Milarsky, on Sunday, December 1st (8PM, Roone Arledge Auditorium) and again on Sunday December 8, 2013 (8PM, Miller Theater).
 Both concerts are free and open to the public!

-Hough has received awards, grants and/or other recognition from New Music USA, Sally Mead Hands Foundation, Pollock-Krasner Foundation, Minnesota Orchestra, New York Youth Symphony, and Ithaca College.
-Hough holds a DMA from the Manhattan School of Music, where he studied composition with Reiko Fueting and guitar with Jack Wilkins.
+Hough holds a DMA in composition from the Manhattan School of Music (2012), where his primary teachers were Reiko Fueting and Nils Vigeland.
 In addition to his work at Columbia, Hough has taught at New York University, Manhattan School of Music, Wagner College, Nyack College, and SUNY Empire State College.